ene07/REACH-NFT-AUCTION-team-72/Readme.md

      What information do they know at the start of the program?

-     What actions can who perform in this application?
+     What actions can 'who' perform in this application?

  ```

 Stop!
 Write down the problem analysis of this program as a comment.

 Compare your answers with the answers below: